 Thickened feeds not recommended

-Breastfeeding authors Wambach and Riordan discuss the drawbacks of thickening milk feeds to help reflux:
+Breastfeeding authors Wambach and Riordan discuss the drawbacks of thickening breast milk to help reflux:

 Occasionally providers will suggest thickened feedings with cereal.
 When cereal is added to breastmilk, enzymes break it down very quickly, and it is an ineffective thickening agent.
 Furthermore, thickened feedings have not been found to be effective.
 The frequency of reflux episodes may be reduced, but exposure of the oesophagus to acidic gaseous material is increased, probably because thickened gastric contents do not clear as quickly (Bailey et al, 1987).
 In addition use of cereal-thickened feedings is associated with coughing in infants with GERD (Orenstein et al., 1992).

 Author Maureen Minchin describes thickeners as food additives carrying risks that should have no place in the treatment of complicated reflux.
 She shares that in 2012 commercial thickener “Simply Thick” was linked to the deaths of seven babies.

 Colic remedies no better than placebos